-IF RANDOM ASSIGNMENT = PROGRAM GROUP THEN GO TO A8A; IF RANDOM ASSIGNMENT = CONTROL GROUP THEN GO TO B1.

 A8a.
-While you were involved in the [CBE] program, how often did you use the skills were you learning between the program sessions?
+If you participated in any workshops at [B3 ORGANIZATION], how often did you use the skills you were learning while you were still participating in the workshop?

+INTERVIEWER: CODE BASED ON VERBATIM RESPONSE

 1 Every day or almost every day